gilvicarjo/nb/README.md

 ## Create Azure Account

-The very first step is to create an Azure account after this you will have a zSubscription ID.
+The very first step is to create an Azure account after this you will have a Subscription ID.

 ## Create a Git Repository